tartansandal/conda-bash-completion/README.md

 fi
 ```

 to their `~/.bashrc` script in order to have the completion code loaded.
+Note,
+the above block **must** be run after any existing bash-completion setup and
+after the conda initialization block.

 ### Method 2: Manually